sourcegraph/handbook/content/product-engineering/engineering/cloud/security/index.md

 ---

-## How we are improving and investing in the product security
+## How we are improving and investing in product security

 - We are growing our security team to expand, develop and mature the security program
 - We are embedding new security practices to improve our secure SDLC